-- ▶ On/Off switch: Is the rule active for the Firewall? - ► Priority: Which is the priority of the rule? (→Seite 112) - ► Observe further rules: Should further Firewall rules be observed when this rule applies to a data packet? (→Seite 113) - ► Create VPN rule: Is this Firewall rule also used to create a VPN rule? (→Seite 113)
+- On/Off switch: Is the rule active for the Firewall? - Priority: Which is the priority of the rule? (\rightarrow Page 180) - ► Observe further rules: Should further Firewall rules be observed when this rule applies to a data packet? (→Page 180) - ► Create VPN rule: Is this Firewall rule also used to create a VPN rule? (→Page 181) - ► Routing Tag: When applying the routing tag further information about for instance the used service or protocol can be used for selecting the target route.
+With this so called policy based routing a much better control of the routing behaviour is possible ('Policy-based routing' →page 109).